 When the fine folks at Reynolds asked me to throw a party on the grill, I knew my party food was going to break out of the box—no burgers or hot dogs here!

 One of my favorite ways to grill up dinner is to cook food en papillote, which is just a fancy French way of saying to cook things up in cute little parchment paper packets.
-I love them so much because they are fast, really healthy (because you’re steaming the food), and there is virtually no clean up!
+I love them so much because they are fast and there is virtually no clean up!
 Just toss the parchment when you’re done.
 These are perfect for summer entertaining.
 You get to spend more time hanging out with your guests instead of scrubbing pots and pans while everyone else has all the fun.

 And the resulting food from parchment packets is always so incredibly tasty!
 This cooking method creates a delicious sauce from the juices of whatever you’re cooking—perfect for drizzling on top of your food when you serve.
 Typically, fish or seafood is the food you see most cooked en papillote, but you could cook virtually anything this way.

 We always have a roll of parchment paper kicking around the kitchen.
 I usually try to shy away from disposable items in the kitchen, but to me, parchment is an indispensable kitchen tool.
 You can use it to make baking sheets non-stick.
 Roll it into a cone and use it to pipe on frosting.
 Wrap up baked goods with some and tie it with some baker’s twine for a pretty gift (I swear I won a cookie contest one time not just because my cookies were delicious, but because I wrapped them up all pretty in parchment and twine—presentation is everything).